metabase/metabase/docs/actions/custom.md

 Here you can write your own code to create an action, like writing an action that would only update a subset of the columns in a table.

+### Example `UPDATE` action

-For example, you could write an action that would update the `plan` column for a record in the `Invoices` table in the Sample Database:
+You could write an action that would update the `plan` column for a record in the `invoices` table in the Sample Database:

 ```
 {% raw %}